Odisha train crash: Driver error ruled out, possible sabotage being probed; minister says people behind 'criminal' act identified | Business

 Railway Minister Ashwini Vaishnaw said the ''root cause'' of the accident and the ''criminals'' responsible for it have been identified.

-''It happened due to a change made in the electronic interlocking and point machine,'' he told reporters at the site of the accident in Balasore district.
+''It happened due to a change made in the electronic interlocking and point machine,'' he told reporters at the site of Friday's accident in Balasore district.

 Here in Delhi, top railway officials explained how the point machine and the interlocking system function.